What is pour over?

 Method

-- Add 15.5g of coffee to the Origami dripper and give a gentle tap to settle and flatten out the coffee
+- Add 15.5g of coffee to the dripper and give a gentle tap to settle and flatten out the coffee

-- Start your timer, and gently pour 60g of water over the coffee in a circular motion to create a bloom, and allow to brew for 40 seconds.
+- Start your timer, and pour 60g of water over the coffee in a circular motion to create a bloom, and allow to brew for 40 seconds.

 - Gently pour another 60g of water (120g total) over the coffee in a circular motion and allow to brew up to 1:20 on the timer